 Silverton Falls Hike

-Silverton Falls hike is a short hike with a great payoff!
-Not only will you get some views across the valley, if you love waterfalls then Silverton Falls won’t disappoint.
-You’ll find the Silverton Falls hike along the Bow Valley Parkway right at Castle Junction.
+Continuing west on the Bow Valley Parkway, you’ll make a quick stop for the Silverton Falls hike; a very short hike with a great payoff!
+Not only will enjoy some views across the valley, but there’s a beautiful waterfall too.
+You’ll find the Silverton Falls hike along the Bow Valley Parkway near Castle Junction.
 If the parking lot is full, there’s another parking lot directly across the parkway.

-This 2.1 km hike is considered easy because of the short distance, though be aware the final section is a little steep.
-It’s a great family-friendly hike in Banff, just watch your kids closely as you get closer to the falls.
+This 2.1 km round-trip hike is considered easy because of the short distance, though be aware the final section is a little steep.
+It’s one of the best family-friendly hikes in Banff, just watch your kids closely as you get closer to the falls.

 After Silverton Falls, we recommend continuing on the Bow Valley Parkway to enjoy this scenic drive.
-Keep a watch for any wildlife and keep to the posted speed limits!
+Its a great spot in Banff to see wildlife; help protect these beautiful animals by obeying the posted speed limit!
 One of the great things about the Bow Valley Parkway is the slower speed limit and getting to enjoy this drive in Banff National Park.

 You’ll pass one of Banff’s famous viewpoints, Morant’s Curve, along the way.
 Make a stop here if you have the time.

-When you come to the end of the Bow Valley Parkway at Whitehorn Road, where you’ll go right to the Lake Louise Ski Resort (the Lake Louise Village is to the left).
+When you come to the end of the Bow Valley Parkway at Whitehorn Road, turn right to the Lake Louise Ski Resort (the Lake Louise Village is to the left).

 We’ve been twice, but haven’t spotted a grizzly bear yet.
 We did get to see a lynx on our most recent visit which was almost more exciting to see since we don’t often get to see the wild cats that live in the mountains.

 We recommend grabbing some lunch at the Lake Louise Gondola (either a packed lunch from the base or at one of the excellent restaurants).
-The Whitehorn Bistro has some of the best lunch views around!
+The Whitehorn Bistro has some of the best lunch views around; we took our daughter there for her birthday a few years ago.

 We love that you can see Lake Louise from across the valley here at the top of the Lake Louise Gondola!
 The ride down offers spectacular views the entire way!